 of mental health professionals' determinations following full

-examination of suspects.
+examination of a suspect.

 Americans now manifests some degree of mental illness during any